Gaxpert/httpecker/README.md

 ## Usage
 Default usage checks for http and https status code.

-It can take a list of urls from a file or standard input
+It can take a list of urls from a file

 `httpecker -f url_list.txt`

-or
+or standard input

 `cat url_list.txt | httpecker`